HolmesLab/holmeslab/docs/Amarel/amarel-computing.md

 Holmes lab storage and user group is located in Amarel at `/projects/f_ah1491_1`

-To be added to the user group to acces this storage, email [help@oarc.rutgers.edu](mailto:help@oarc.rutgers.edu) with your NetID and CC Avram, avram.holmes@rutgers.edu.
-If no response, email [pgarias@oarc.rutgers.edu](mailto:pgarias@oarc.rutgers.edu)
+To be added to the user group to acces this storage, email [help#oarc.rutgers.edu](mailto:help@oarc.rutgers.edu) with your NetID and CC Avram, avram.holmes@rutgers.edu.
+If no response, email [pgarias#oarc.rutgers.edu](mailto:pgarias@oarc.rutgers.edu)

 Storage capacity: 100TB